What is the difference between polymyalgia and fibromyalgia?

 People with fibromyalgia may try several remedies before finding one that is best for them.
 Those with polymyalgia can often find quick relief using an appropriate medical treatment such as corticosteroids.

-Also, a doctor should monitor people with fibromyalgia for signs of a blood vessel condition called giant cell arteritis.
+Also, a doctor should monitor people with polymyalgia for signs of a blood vessel condition called giant cell arteritis.

 Symptoms of giant cell arteritis include: